spectrocloud/librarium/docs/docs-content/clusters/edge/local-ui/host-management/theming.md

    }
    ```

-   The `colors.sidebar` controls the color of the sidebar.
+   The `colors.sidebar` property controls the color of the sidebar.
 This is also the color of the background in the Local UI
    login screen.
 We suggest you choose a color that contrasts well against your logo as the logo as the color will serve
    as the background for your logo.
 The **brand** color controls the color of buttons and checkboxes in the UI.
 The